RTSIR/AGSDNet/README.md

-# FLBGDNet
+# SIFSDNet
-This repo contains the KERAS implementation of "Fast Lightweight Blind Gaussian Denoiser using Feature Denoising based Deep Residual Network(FLBGDNet)"
+This repo contains the KERAS implementation of "SIFSDNET: SHARP IMAGE FEATURE BASED SAR DENOISING NETWORK"

 # Run Experiments

-To test for blind Gray denoising using FLBGDNet write:

-python Test_gray.py

-The resultant images will be stored in 'Test_Results/Gray/'

-To test for blind Color denoising using FLBGDNet write:
+To test for SAR denoising using SIFSDNet write:

-python Test_color.py
+python Test_SAR.py

-The resultant images will be stored in 'Test_Results/Color/'
+The resultant images will be stored in 'Test_Results/'

-Image wise PSNR & SSIM as well as Average PSNR & Average SSIM for the whole image database is also displayed in the console as output.
+Image wise ENL for the whole image database will also be displayed in the console as output.